mauricio-b-mossi/Notes/CSharp/Basics.md

 Console.WriteLine(person.getAge()); // 21
 public class Person{...}
 ```

+### Difference between ref in C# and pointers in C.
+`ref` in C# literal passes the reference to the object.
+This means that changes made
+to the ref within the function will reflect in the variable as they both point to the
+same address in memory.
+C# places more emphasis on safety.
+When you pass an argument
+with the `ref` modifier, you are passing a reference to the original variable.
+This
+prevents certain types of pointer related errors, like null references and buffer overruns.

 ### Dealing with `null`
 There are several ways to deal with null in C#: